Lay3r8/cisco-ic3000-network-test/README.md

 This repository contains two very simple webservers used to test the networking between containers deployed on the Cisco IC3000

 ## container_a (frontend)
 This container listens on port 80.
-When browsing it, it will do a ```GET http://1.1.1.1``` to query container_b and display its response in a <p> element.
+When browsing it, it will do a ```GET http://1.1.1.1``` to query container_b and display its response in an HTML p element.

 ## container_b (backend)
 Exposes a single endpoint on path / (port 80) that responds with ```{'test': 'hello world'}```